-- "Net Services Profile File (sqlnet.ora)" for more information on how to set the AUTHENTICATION_SERVICES parameter. - Oracle Grid Infrastructure Installation and Upgrade Guide for Microsoft Windows x64 (64-Bit) for more information about operating system groups and Oracle Database system privileges. - Oracle Automatic Storage Management Administrator's Guide for more information about operating system groups and Oracle ASM system privileges.
+- "Net Services Profile File (sqlnet.ora)" for more information on how to set the AUTHENTICATION SERVICES parameter. - Oracle Grid Infrastructure Installation and Upgrade Guide for Microsoft Windows for more information about operating system groups and Oracle Database system privileges. - Oracle Automatic Storage Management Administrator's Guide for more information about operating system groups and Oracle ASM system privileges.